plone/plone.restapi/docs/source/endpoints/relations.md

 Relations can be queried by one single source, one single target or one single relation type.
 Combinations are allowed.
-source and target are a UID or a path.
+The source and target must be either a UID or path.

 Queried relations require `View permission` on source and target.
 Therefore relations without permission to access by current user are omitted from the results.